davidkhala/fabric-common/nodejs/admin/README.md

 - channel operation: create, join, update
 - chaincode operation: package, install, Approve, commit

+## TODO
+- `configDecoder.js`: work as javascript version of configtxlator

 ## Notes
 - channel.getChannelConfig(peer) will not be rebuilt: always get it from orderer